kaiorosa1/100-days-of-code/log-r2.md

 ### Day 80: July 25, 2019

 **Today's Progress**: I watched the rest of the SQL Basics.
 It was an overview about basic queries using SQL server.
+I've learned about INNER JOIN and I think this will be helpful on my Java project.
+I also worked on the URL Shortener Microservice project.

 **Thoughts**: I think the hardest part about working with database is the design aspect of it.
 I know there are a lot of problems that a inherit by using databases but I'm not at this level yet I have a very basic knowledge so this is the first apparent one.
 I know that is a problem regardless of the technology.